magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 ### Why Creating Users is Critical for Access Control in CSP

 In CSP, user creation is at the heart of managing access control.
-Every user, whether administrators, developers, or guests, needs an account to interact with the platform.
+Every user, whether administrator, developer, or guest, needs an account to interact with the platform.
 Creating users allows administrators to assign permissions, roles, and settings specific to each individual or group.
 This structure ensures that sensitive data is protected, and users can only access the areas of the platform they are authorized to use.

 By defining user roles early, CSP prevents unauthorized access and ensures the system operates securely.
 Managing user rights would be impossible without proper user creation, leading to security risks and potential system misuse.